 Fourth, the Empire had become Christian.
 This brought sometimes a slight, sometimes a radical shift in Greek perceptions of their status.
 Christianity is, in principle, a universalist faith.
 If its core documents were in Greek, it had first been revealed to the Jews, and there was a duty on all the faithful to spread its truth to every nation.
 Greek bishops did not, on the whole, become fluent in other languages.
 They were generally from the higher classes, and had received the same literary education as the pagans.
 But Greek theologians needed to know what their counterparts were saying in other languages, and to combat perceived heresies published in these languages.
 Greek missionaries needed to know the languages of their prospective converts.
 The first Patriarch among equals was based in Rome, and his branch of the Universal Church was insistent on working in Latin.
 There was a continuing need for translations in and out of Greek, and at least a theoretical acceptance that Greek, while primary, was not the exclusive language of salvation.

 By the seventh century, the need for Latin was fading among the Greeks.
 The Western Provinces had mostly fallen away.
 The Roman Church was heading in its own direction.
 The Law had been digested into a finite set of texts that could be translated into Greek.
 Demographic change had made Constantinople a Greek city.
 The Persian and Islamic and barbarian threats from other directions drew military and diplomatic interest away from the West.
 Except on its coins and in a few ceremonial utterances, what has, with some justice, been called the Greek Empire lost interest in Latin.
 By the end of the sixth century, Theophylact Simocatta could believe that rex was a word in Gothic.
-When Luitprand of Cremona visited Constantinople in the ninth century, he was assured by the Emperor that Latin was a language of the barbarians.
+When Luitprand of Cremona visited Constantinople in the tenth century, he was assured by the Emperor that Latin was a language of the barbarians.
 Interest revived only in the eleventh century.
 It peaked after the catastrophe of 1204, when the Greeks faced a literary and philosophical challenge from Latin the Romans themselves had never thought to make, or had the creative brilliance to make.
 But this again, is outside my present scope.

 I turn at last to Dositheus.
 According to the Editor of the text republished here, the single manuscript copy dates from the early tenth century, and was used in the monastic school at St Gall in what is now Switzerland.
 This manuscript contains various corruptions, together with consistent spelling mistakes that reflect the mediaeval pronunciation of Greek—for example, διδασκαλεια στοιχια instead of διδασκαλια στοιχεια, or λεγην instead of λεγειν.
 These have been corrected by the Editor, who has also arranged the Latin and Greek text into columns beside each other.
 This latter is particularly useful, and makes the present text, published in 1871, easier to follow than the text published by the same Editor nine years later in Volume 7 of his Scriptores de Orthographia, where the Latin text is placed above the Greek.